Doug (TV series): Writing and design

 Jinkins characterized the series as not entirely autobiographical, but emotionally accurate to his childhood experiences.
 The show was designed and based on his experiences growing up in Virginia, designing it as such to give the viewers "a roller coaster of emotions."
 Each character in the series was based on people from Jinkins' life, with some exaggerations.
 Prior to the show's premiere, Jinkins sent messages to each subject of inspiration, notifying them of their inclusion.
 Jinkins' religious upbringing also made its way into the series, albeit without direct reference.
 For example, if an episode is set on Sunday, Doug's family is dressed in their church clothes.
 Jinkins felt it was important to not insert overly religious themes into the series, but he viewed it essential that each episode contain a moral.
 The series was also inspired by Peanuts.

 The show's design was labor-intensive, intended to convey a certain logic to the show's universe.
-In the show's pitch bible, which Jinkins described as "huge", contain floor plans for each main character's homes, as well as maps of each street.
+Its pitch bible, which Jinkins described as "huge", contains floor plans for each main character's homes, as well as maps of each street.
 In addition, Jinkins and the series' developers paid particular attention to more hidden elements within the series, such as the founding fathers of the show's central town.
 In translating the show into animation, the characters' designs were solidified.
 "Jim Jinkins is an illustrator and not an animator, so his initial drawings were a little bit more of a wiggly line," said Yvette Kaplan.
 The designs were inspired by Jinkins' period working for R. O. Blechman at the Ink Tank, incorporating Blechman's nervous line quality.